The definitive guide to Bridging Loans, insights for Scotland

 💬 What are the main advantages of bridging finance?

 The Scottish property landscape continues to evolve rapidly.
-In Q1 2025 alone, we’ve seen a 43% increase in auction-related bridging enquiries compared to the same period last year.
+In Q1 2025 alone, we’ve seen a 43% increase in auction-related enquiries compared to the same period last year.
 This isn’t just about speed.
 It reflects a broader investor shift towards value-led acquisitions, especially in regeneration zones across cities like Dundee, Stirling, and Kilmarnock.

 Appetite in Secondary Towns: While Glasgow and Edinburgh remain busy, our deal pipeline tells a different story: more buyers are now targeting ex-LA flats and mixed-use opportunities in smaller towns where yields are stronger, competition is lower, and local regeneration funding creates upside.